ywcc-capstone/ywcc-capstone.github.io/README.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Welcome
 ---
+# ywcc-capstone.github.io
+ywcc-capstone.github.io

-Here, YWCC students take what they've learned from their years at NJIT and put it to practice in a project-based learning experience.
+Welcome, to the YWCC Capstone webpage.
+Here, YWCC students take what they've learned from their years at NJIT and put it to practice.

 Students can pick one of many project tracks, including:
 1. Real-World Connections.
 A coaching track focused on K-12 students.